-"Rental Assistance" means a voucher, operating subsidy or privately funded assistance that provides the difference between the monthly rental rate and the tenant's contribution of 30% of their income (after certain deductions are taken out) to pay for rent and utilities combined.
-Examples of Rental Assistance include the following federal programs: Section 8 Project-Based Vouchers, Section 8 HAP Contracts, Public Housing, HUD 202 and HUD 811 Supportive Housing Programs for the Elderly and for People with Disabilities, Housing Opportunities for People with AIDS/HIV (HOPWA), McKinney-Vento permanent housing programs for the homeless, USDA Section 514/515 rental assistance, USDA Section 521 Rural Rental Assistance program.
+"Rental Assistance" means a voucher, operating subsidy or privately funded assistance that provides the difference between the monthly rental rate and the tenant's contribution of thirty percent (30%) of their income (after certain deductions are taken out) to pay for rent and utilities combined.
+Examples of Rental Assistance include the following federal programs: Section 8 Project-Based Vouchers, Section 8 HAP Contracts, Public Housing, HUD 202 and HUD 811 Supportive Housing Programs for the Elderly and for People with Disabilities, Housing Opportunities for People with AIDS/HIV ("HOPWA"), McKinney-Vento permanent housing programs for the homeless, USDA Section 514/515 rental assistance and USDA Section 521 Rural Rental Assistance program.
 Other privately and governmentally funded programs that provide the same level of assistance to a Project as the federal programs specified in the prior sentence are also Rental Assistance.
-If privately funded, Applicant must substantiate a minimum of three years of providing Rental Assistance in other Projects including documentation that the proposed privately funded assistance is available and sustainable through the Compliance Period, and if federally funded, through the Period of Affordability for the HOME funds.
+If privately funded, Applicant must substantiate a minimum of three (3) years of providing Rental Assistance in other Projects.
+In order to be acceptable to ADOH, privately funded Rental Assistance must include sufficient resources to pay seventy-five percent (75%) of the total pro-forma rent for every Unit for which Rental Assistance is claimed in the Application for the entire Compliance Period, and if federally funded, through the Period of Affordability for the HOME funds.
+The Applicant shall provide evidence that the Rental Assistance meets this definition.

-"Replacement Cost" means the cost to construct, at current prices as of the effective appraisal date, a substitute for the Building being appraised, using modern materials and current standards, design and layout.
+"Replacement Cost" means the cost to construct, at current prices as of the effective appraisal date, a substitute for the building being appraised using modern materials and current standards, design and layout.